 (email at firstname.lastname@example.org)

 I am Professor of Criminal Law at Durham Law School and convenor of the Centre for Criminal Law and Criminal Justice.
-I am also the School’s Director of Research Funding, and a member of the AHRC Peer Review College.
+I am adjunct professor at Queensland University of Technology School of Justice.

 Funding for research

 My research has been funded by the RCUK’s Partnership for Conflict, Crime and Security, the Arts and Humanities Research Council, the Law Foundation of New Zealand, the Fulbright Commission, the Modern Law Review, and the Carnegie Trust for the Universities of Scotland.

 I was a Fulbright Scholar at the University of Maryland in 2011-2012, and Principal Investigator for an Arts and Humanities Research Council network on “Corruption in commercial enterprise” (2015-17).
 Through these collaborative, interdisciplinary research projects and networks, I’ve developed and enhanced key connections with global scholars.

 My primary research focus is on corporate crime and the interface between criminal/corporate law and regulation in this context.
 In particular I am analysing the use of indirect omissions liability against corporate actor, through the criminalisation of failure to prevent certain crimes.